-- None No automatic formatting is applied.
-The new line is not indented. - Maintain The new line is indented to match the indentation of the current line. - Automatic The indentation of both the current line and the new line is adjusted based on the Auto Format settings.
+None No automatic formatting is applied.
+The new line is not indented.

+Maintain The new line is indented to match the indentation of the current line.

+Automatic The indentation of both the current line and the new line is adjusted based on the Auto Format settings.

+Toggle Comments

-Toggle Comments This Edit menu command is available in script and text sequencer views, and is also available in the context menu when there is a selection.
-It adds or removes a comment marker at the start of the line for all lines in the current selection.
-It decides what to based on the first character of the first line in the selection.
+This is available in script and text sequencer views, and also in the context menu when there is a selection.
+It adds or removes a comment marker at the start of the line for all lines in the current selection based on the first character of the first selected line.